DeepRank/deeprank/README.md

 There are many things that are still needed to further develop the platform.
 The two most important ones are:

 1 *Feature Mapping* : So far we can only use
-  .

    AtomicDensities (computed on the fly)

-  .
-Atom-pair electrostatic interactions (precomputed by atomicFeatures.py) .
-Atom-pair van der Waals interactions (precomputed by atomicFeatures.py) . residue PSSM (precomputed by BLAST and reformated by reformat_pssm.py)
+   Atom-pair electrostatic interactions (precomputed by tools/atomicFeatures.py)

+   Atom-pair van der Waals interactions (precomputed by tools/atomicFeatures.py)

+   Residue PSSM (precomputed by BLAST and reformated by tools/reformat_pssm.py)

 Other features can be incorporated, for example the SASA.
 The feature calculation must be done more generically than we do now